EUV lithography optics from ZEISS

 Precision to the moon

 Because the mirrors have to be held in position as precisely as possible during the exposure process, an entirely new mechatronics concept was required for maximum tilt stability.
 The results speak for themselves.
-If one of these EUV mirrors were to redirect a laser beam and aim it at the moon, it would be able to hit a ping pong ball on the moon’s surface.
+If one of these EUV mirrors were to redirect a laser beam and aim it at the moon, it would be able to hit a ping pong ball in the moon's surface.

 Mirrorblock enables precise wafer positioning